 Are you having a problem in your life right now?

 If so, maybe these six quick tips can help you to solve it a little bit easier.

 1. First, ask yourself: is there really a problem here?

-Often we create problems in our own heads – as I mentioned a bit about a few days ago in Things May Be Simpler Than You Think – that aren’t really out there in reality.
+Often we create problems in our own heads – as I mentioned a bit about a few days ago in Simplify Your Life – that aren’t really out there in reality.
 So relax a bit.
 And think about if this is really a big problem.